ZufengW/100-days-of-code/log.md

 **Thoughts:** Now the app should be available 24/7.
 Both the app and the database are hosted using free plans, but it's a big leap forward compared to running on C9.

+### Day 84: 11 September

+**Today's Progress**: Web dev bootcamp -- Started unit 39: JS: the tricky stuff.
+I'm finding this quite interesting so far.

+**Thoughts:** This is the current last main unit in the course.

 <!---
 Is this